scott-love/tonotopic-mapping-psychopy/README.md

 The file **broadband_tonotopy_abs.psyexp** is the same as Broadband_tonotopy.psyexp except that there is only a silence block after each pair of low and high blocks : low, high silence, low, high, silence.
 Again the order of low and high blocks is randomised.

+The file **broadband_tonotopy_sparse.psyexp** presents the low and high blocks of pure tones in a sparse sampling fMRI acquisition paradigm.
+That is, sounds are played during a time when there is no fMRI volume acquisition.
+A single whole-head volume is acquired after each sound block.
+In practice, due to how the acquisition is setup on the MRI scanner, there is a volume acquired followed by a delay.

 This code was created by Camille Pluchot & Scott Love as part of the [SheepVoicefMRI project](https://anr.fr/Project-ANR-20-CE20-0001) funded by the ANR (ANR-20-CE20-0001).